jd1123/passwordGen/README.md

 ## Why?
 I like random passwords for sensitive logins since password attacks are pretty easy to execute.
 This generates a truly pseudorandom password (based on Go's crypto/rand package).
 This can be used effectively with the [pass](https://wiki.archlinux.org/index.php/Pass) package in Archlinux.

+Looking back on this five years later, I still find this small piece of software very useful.
+I hope you do too!

 ## Instructions
 Download the package and build it:
 ```